digitalocean/container-blueprints/DOKS-wordpress/README.md

 openebs-nfs     openebs         1               2022-05-09 10:58:14.388721 +0300 EEST   deployed        nfs-provisioner-0.9.0   0.9.0
 ```

 NFS provisioner requires a block storage device to create the disk capacity required for the NFS server.
 Next, you will configure the default Kubernetes Storage Class (do-block-storage) provided by DigitalOcean as the backend storage for the NFS provisioner.
 In that case, whichever application uses the newly created following Storage Class, can consume shared storage (NFS) on a DigitalOcean volume using OpenEBS NFS provisioner.
-The following steps create an OpenEBS NFS provisioner supported Storage Class.

 Create a YAML file `sc-rwx.yaml`: